EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/06-router.md

 minutes and try again.
 You can also find the IP address on the VM summary page in the GUI once the guest agent is installed.)

-Test that SSH works to the public WAN IP address (replace `x.x.x.x` with the discovered IP address):
+Test that SSH works (replace `x.x.x.x` with the discovered IP address):

 ```bash
 ssh root@x.x.x.x